Tarek William Saab: Attorney General

 On 5 August 2017 the National Constituent Assembly appointed him Attorney General after former Prosecutor General Luisa Ortega Díaz was removed from office for allegedly being part of the "counterrevolution".
 This occurred months after Saab stated himself that he had "no gut, no encouragement, no willingness to be Attorney General" and that he wanted to be Prosecutor "not yesterday, not today, not tomorrow".

 On 14 June 2018, the National Constituent Assembly appointed Saab as president of the Truth Commission, considering the appointment of the constituent Delcy Rodríguez as Venezuela's Vice-President.

 On 2 February 2023, the National Bolivarian Police of Nueva Esparta state arrested two men implicated in an assassination attempt on several high-ranking officials of the Public Prosecutor's Office, including Saab, whose foiled attempt had been ordered by Jhonatan Marín, a former mayor of Guanta municipality, accused of corruption in Venezuela and convicted of bribery in the United States.

 In April 2023, Saab said 51 people had been detained in connection with a corruption investigation at the state oil company PDVSA and the metal conglomerate Corporacion Venezolana de Guayana (CVG).

 During its 2023 annual report before the United Nations Human Rights Committee, experts questioned William Saab's independence.
 One of its members, Juan Manuel Santos Pais, remarked: "I have never seen a prosecutor defend a government so much."

+Saab resigned as attorney-general on 25 February 2026, but was immediately appointed as interim Ombudsman by the National Assembly following the resignation of Alfredo Ruiz.

+On 9 April 2026, the National Assembly confirmed Larry Devoe, a close ally of interim President Delcy Rodriguez, as the new attorney general to succeed Saab.